Wasayshaikh/Portfolio/README.md

 ## <a href="https://yuan.staging-server.online/"> Invista</a>
 An ongoing project building on laravel and HTML,CSS, Bootstrap and JavaScript.
 In this project I am playing a role of frontend developing the pixel perfect UI of the project according to the figma design provided to us.
 *   learning in the project
+      - Learning of the October CMS and its working
+      - getting and inserting dynamic data from the October CMS backend using CMS syntax
       - Creating pixel perfect using as the design provided
       - Using MVC design patteren of laravel
       - Using blade syntax and reusable section using laravel blade syntax